*Please call first for available times and business hours.

 The Makery Sewing Studio, also in North Scituate, is the perfect place to create.
 They teach classes for both children (ages 7 and up) and adults, and offer a variety of events including Parent & Me Sewing, Project Workshops, Ladies Nights, Private Events, Birthday Parties, One on Ones, and more.
 The Makery often hosts visiting artists teaching other creative classes, too, so call ahead and see what’s in store!

-For dinner, check out a historic classic like the Barker Tavern, sample new American fare at Oro, or head to the Rivershed if you happen to be a barbecue fan!
+For dinner, check out new American fare at Oro, or head to the Rivershed if you’re a barbecue fan!

 The Little House of Arts in Scituate Harbor boasts a wide variety of classes for kids and adults of all ages.
 Check out their offerings online or call ahead and book your own Ladies’ Night event, choosing from dozens of available options!